borismilner/spark_datasource/README.md

-A minimalistic implementation of Spark datasource.
+A minimalistic implementation of a Spark datasource.

 ```python
 # Basic usage